Haneke/HanekeSwift/README.md

 let URL = NSURL(string: "http://example.com/article.md")
 let fetcher = NetworkFetcher<String>(URL: URL)
-cache.fetchValueForFetcher(fetcher, formatName: "icons", success: { image in
+cache.fetchValueForFetcher(fetcher, formatName: "icons", failure: { error in
+    // Handle error
+}) { image in
     // image will be a nice rounded icon
-}, failure: { error in
-    // Handle error
-})
+}
 ```

 Because we told the cache to use the "icons" format Haneke will execute the format transformation in background and return the resulting value.